Espa?ol

 On top of each kidney is a small gland called an adrenal gland.
 The adrenal glands make hormones that have many functions, including helping the body burn fat and protein and respond to stress.

-Each kidney and adrenal gland is surrounded by fat and a thin, fibrous capsule (known as Gerota’s fascia).They are protected by the lower rib cage.
+Each kidney and adrenal gland is surrounded by fat and a thin, fibrous capsule (known as Gerota’s fascia).
+They are protected by the lower rib cage.

 Our kidneys are important, but we actually need less than one complete kidney to do all of its basic functions.
 Many people in the United States live normal, healthy lives with just one kidney.

-Wilms tumors are grouped into 2 major types based on how they look under a microscope (their histology):
+Wilms tumors are grouped into 2 major types, based on how they look under a microscope (their histology).

-In rare cases, children can develop other types of kidney tumors.
+Rarely, children can develop other types of kidney tumors.

-Surgery to remove the kidney (or just the tumor) is the main treatment for these cancers if it can be done.
-The outlook for these cancers depends largely on the extent (stage) of the cancer at the time it’s found, whether it can be removed completely with surgery, and its subtype (based on how the cancer cells look under a microscope).
-If the cancer is too advanced to be removed by surgery, other types of treatment may be needed.
+Surgery to remove the kidney (or just the tumor) is the main treatment for these cancers, if it can be done.
+The outlook depends largely on the extent (stage) of the cancer at the time it’s found, whether it can be removed completely with surgery, and its subtype (based on how the cancer cells look under a microscope).

-Fernandez CV, Geller JI, Ehrlich PF, et al. Chapter 29: Renal Tumors.
-In: Pizzo PA, Poplack DG, eds.
-Principles and Practice of Pediatric Oncology.
-7th ed.
-Philadelphia, Pa: Lippincott Williams & Wilkins; 2016.
+Fernandez CV, Geller JI, Ehrlich PF, et al. Chapter 24: Renal Tumors.
+In: Blaney SM, Adamson PC, Helman LJ, eds.
+Pizzo and Poplack’s Principles and Practice of Pediatric Oncology.
+8th ed.
+Philadelphia, Pa: Lippincott Williams & Wilkins; 2021.

 National Cancer Institute.
-Wilms Tumor and Other Childhood Kidney Tumors Treatment (PDQ?).
-2018.
-Accessed at www.cancer.gov/types/kidney/hp/wilms-treatment-pdq on August 15, 2018.
+Wilms Tumor and Other Childhood Kidney Tumors Treatment (PDQ?)–Health Professional Version.
+2024.
+Accessed at https://www.cancer.gov/types/kidney/hp/wilms-treatment-pdq on November 21, 2024.

 American Cancer Society medical information is copyrighted material.
 For reprint requests, please see our Content Usage Policy.